 You can tag existing items in your Relationship field, as well as create a new related item on the fly.

 Contact / Member

-Use the drop down menu to the left of the block to choose how your contact field should function.
+Use the drop-down menu to the left of the block to choose how your Member field should function.